folinimarc/os_gis_sandbox/README.md

 ## (optional) How to run JupyterLab-GeoEnv alone?
-The folder _jupyterlabgeoenv_ contains a Dockerfile that allows to spin up a JupyterLab instance whose kernel has access to many common packages like Fiona, Shapely, Geopandas, Rasterio, etc. which work neatly together.
+The folder _jupyterlabgeoenv_ contains a Dockerfile that allows to spin up a JupyterLab instance whose kernel has access to many common packages like Fiona, Shapely, GeoPandas, Rasterio, etc. which work neatly together.
 Concentrate on the fun part of exploring the tools and processing your data without worrying about setup.